Talk about a toy you liked in your childhood.: IELTS Speaking Cue Card

 What types of toys do you think are important for children's development?

 I believe toys that encourage creativity, problem-solving, and social interaction are crucial.
-For instance, building blocks can enhance spatial awareness, while board games can teach teamwork and strategy.
+For example, building blocks can enhance spatial awareness, while board games can teach teamwork and strategy.

 Show all 78 answers